What are you looking for today?

 If you’re not sure whether something’s safe for your ferrets to eat, it’s best avoided.

-How should I feed my ferrets?
+How I feed my ferrets?

 Ferrets are natural puzzle-solvers and will enjoy searching out their favourite ferret food.
 Measure out their daily allowance of nuggets and hide some of it in tunnels, in paper bags or around their accommodation.